mriise/mriise/README.md

 ## Projects
 - Progress Tracker (on hold)
 - Soundboard (planned)
-- CDCN - a voluntary CDN (planned with libp2p)
+- CDCN - a voluntary CDN (planned with libp2p and blake3 hashing/verifying)
 <!--
 **mriise/mriise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.